nredick/nredick.github.io/content/_index.md

     year: "2019–2023"
 ---

-I am a graduate student at the University of California—Davis in the geodynamics lab.
+I am a graduate student at the University of California, Davis in the geodynamics lab.
 Currently, I am working on improving slab shape models of the Cascadia subduction zone by linking predictions of the mantle flow around the slab from geodynamic models to seismic observations.

 I am interested in marine and volcano geophysics, seismology (especially seismic imaging and tomography), and any opportunity to be in the field.